ChandraHemant/server-side-datatable/README.md

-# Server Side Data Table Package
+# Server Side Data Table Packages

 This package provides a convenient method to fetch data for server-side DataTables in Laravel applications.